Different types of mortgages

 If you need help choosing the right mortgage, The Co-operative Bank can give you individual mortgage advice, tailored to your finances and individual needs.

-We can also help first time buyers achieve their homeowning dreams and have a wide range of products to help you buy a home.
+We can also help first time buyers achieve their home owning dreams and have a wide range of products to help you buy a home.
+You'll need to speak to a mortgage broker if you are a first time buyer and want to apply for a mortgage with The Co-operative Bank.

 If you can't pay your mortgage

-If you are worried that you won’t be able to pay your mortgage, get in touch with your lender.
+If you’re worried that you won’t be able to pay your mortgage, get in touch with your lender.
 They will work with you to come up with a repayment plan based on your circumstances.

 Find out more